 Want to know how to get rid of background noise in your audio recordings?
-Here is an easy and free way to do it using Audacity audio software.
+Here is an easy and free way - how to use noise reduction in Audacity audio software.

 Unless you are lucky enough to be able to record audio in a very quiet space, you will probably have some background noise in your audio recordings.
 The most common types of noise are computer fans, A/C or heater blowers, or hiss coming from the microphone itself.